Blood Relations: Menstruation and the Origins of Culture

 Blood Relations: Menstruation and the Origins of Culture is a book by the evolutionary anthropologist Chris Knight.
 Published by Yale University Press in hardback 1991 and in paperback four years later, it has remained in print ever since.

 The book outlines a new theory of human origins, focusing particularly on the emergence of symbolic ritual, kinship, religion and mythic belief.
 Previously, the main theory in currency was that of Claude Lévi-Strauss, who claimed that culture's rule over nature was established by men when they invented the incest taboo.

 According to Lévi-Strauss, a point came when the human mind proved capable of distinguishing between 'sister' and 'wife'.
 Equipped with that ability, human males who had previously kept their sisters to themselves offered them in matrimonial exchange to other males, who reciprocated by making a return gift of their own sisters.
-In this way, rule-governed society became established as alliances were forged between neighboring groups of men.
+In this way, rule-governed society became established as alliances were forged between neighbouring groups of men.
 Lévi-Strauss claims that in addition to the incest taboo, men invented a further series of critically important rules concerning such things as the timing of menstruation, cooking, romantic attachment and the wearing of personal ornaments.

-In making his very different case, Knight draws on evidence not only from mythology – Lévi-Strauss' primary source – but from a wide range of disciplines including human behavioral ecology, hunter-gatherer ethnography, Paleolithic archaeology, palaeontology, rock art studies, modern genetics and studies of monkeys and apes in the wild.
+In making his very different case, Knight draws on evidence not only from mythology – Lévi-Strauss' primary source – but from a wide range of disciplines including human behavioural ecology, hunter-gatherer ethnography, Paleolithic archaeology, palaeontology, rock art studies, modern genetics and studies of monkeys and apes in the wild.
 For Knight, symbolic culture emerged through Darwinian processes of gradual evolution culminating eventually in revolutionary change.